 New extra-rigid ZOTEK® F OSU foam promises weight savings of up to 70% for aircraft interiors

-Zotefoams, a world leader in cellular materials technology, will premiere its latest closed cell OSU grade foam, ZOTEK® F OSU XR, at this year’s AIX 2020 show as the company extends its High-Performance Product (HPP) line.
+Zotefoams, a world leader in cellular materials technology, premieres its latest closed cell OSU grade foam, ZOTEK® F OSU XR, promising huge weight savings for aircraft manufacturers, as the company extends its High-Performance Product (HPP) line.

 Zotefoams’ latest polyvinylidene fluoride (PVDF) foam, ZOTEK F XR, is an extra-rigid closed cell crosslinked foam available in densities of 120 and 150kg/m3.
 Complementing the flexible, semi-rigid and rigid grades already available in the ZOTEK F OSU range, the introduction of XR significantly extends Zotefoams’ scope of application in aircraft interiors: ZOTEK F is already used extensively by leading aircraft manufacturers for window seals, soft-touch trim, close-outs, insulation, carpet underlay and environmental control systems due to its light weight, ease of processing and its frequent suitability to replace composite materials.
 The material also meets all relevant aviation standards, offering outstanding fire, smoke and toxicity (FST) ratings.